 A lug yawl, with the mizzen rigged with a lateen sail.
 A schooner with square headed yard topsails, typical of both model and full size practice of the time A conventionally rigged yawl a yawl or possibly a schooner with two lateen sails.
 A cutter heading out from the shore close hauled.
 A cutter running with a flat spinnaker set A cutter beating on the long tack of the lake

-William John Daniels was a key figure in the development of Model Yachting in the UK.
+Bill Daniels A Biography of William John Daniels who was a key figure in the development of Model Yachting in the UK.

 top